-Over the past 13 years, various governments and institutions have invested in CDIA in recognition of its unique value in addressing the challenges related to urban infrastructure project development and financing.
-These include: Austria, European Union, France, Germany, Japan, Shanghai Municipality, Spain, Sweden, The Rockefeller Foundation, United Kingdom and United States of America, among others.
+Over the past 15 years, various governments and institutions have invested in CDIA in recognition of its unique value in addressing the challenges related to urban infrastructure project development and financing.
+These include: Austria, European Union, France, Germany, Japan, Republic of Korea, Shanghai Municipality, Spain, Sweden, Switzerland, The Rockefeller Foundation, United Kingdom, and United States of America, among others.

-CDIA donors have contributed an aggregate amount of USD 109.3 million.
-The government of Germany contributed the most at $48.9 million, followed by the governments of Sweden and Switzerland at $15.98 and $11 million, respectively.
+As of December 2022, CDIA donors have contributed an aggregate amount of US$ 118 million.
+The government of Germany contributed the most at $50.10 million, followed by the governments of Sweden and Switzerland at $15.98 and $12 million, respectively.

 The Asian Development Bank (ADB) is committed to achieving a prosperous, inclusive, resilient and sustainable Asia and the Pacific, while sustaining its efforts to eradicate extreme poverty.
 It assists its members and partners by providing loans, technical assistance, grants, and equity investments to promote social and economic development.